SFDR Sustainability-related disclosures

 Due diligence

 Due diligence is an integral part of the investment decision process and ongoing monitoring.
-Alongside the engagement procedure detailed below, the Investment Manager monitors investee company news and publicity and maintains a record of sustainability related articles and social media releases.
+Alongside the engagement procedure detailed below, the Investment Manager monitors investee company news and publicity.
 The Investment Manager attends industry webinars and conferences for benchmarking purposes.

 Engagement policies

-The Investment Manager is an active manager and has an engagement procedure that outlines that they: i) 2 meets at least twice annually with the management of investee companies and more, typically on a quarterly basis; ii) attends site visits to the assets of investee companies where appropriate; iii) engages in a proxy voting service; vi) reviews all votes and recommendations; and v) may engage with company management as deemed appropriate.
+The Investment Manager is an active manager and has an engagement procedure that outlines that the Investment Manager: i) meets at least twice annually with the management of investee companies and more, typically on a quarterly basis; ii) attends site visits to the assets of investee companies where appropriate; iii) engages in a proxy voting service; vi) reviews all votes and recommendations; and v) may engage with company management as deemed appropriate.

 Designated reference benchmark